Occidental Mindoro: Demographics

 The indigenous people in the province are the Mangyans (Manguianes in Spanish, Mañguianes in Old Tagalog), consisting of 7 distinct tribes.
 They occupy the foothills and interior.
 The Mangyan have inhabited the island since pre-history.
 They are believed to have originally traveled from Indonesia and settled down for good in the island.

 There is much evidence, historical and geophysical, that the Mangyan tribes formerly lived near the coastlines.
 They were compelled, however, to move into the interior jungles of the island when the inter-island immigrants came, in order to avoid confrontations, which the peace-loving tribes wished to avoid at all costs.
 They also wished to avoid cultural changes and to preserve their way of life.

 Today, the Mangyan number to only around 80,000 (freely moving in and out in both provinces of Oriental and Occidental Mindoro).
 But there is no accurate accounting of them since many still live elusively in the upper regions of the island, avoiding contact with lowlanders.

+Languages

+Major languages spoken are Tagalog and the Mangyan languages.
+Tagalog is usually spoken with Batangas dialect both due to its geographical contact with Batangas and Batangueño residents in the province, with great influences from native Mangyan and Visayan languages.
+Ilocano, Visayan, and Bicolano, are varyingly spoken by people who migrated from the provinces where they are spoken.
+Occidental Mindoro is a cultural melting pot, populated mostly by recent immigrants.